What Is STEM?

 - For Upper Elementary and Middles School: Curriculum includes project based learning and posing problems that students can relate to and can be solved in different ways.
 Students work together to provide evidence from their thinking.
 At this age, students are able to pull their knowledge from multiple subjects to arrive at a solution.
 A problem example would be posing the question: "What if a swarm of bees descends on a carnival.
 How would you solve the problem?"

 - Connecting STEM learning to a career: To help students understand what kind of STEM jobs are available, OMS is aiming to organize field trips that are STEM related and host speakers with STEM related occupations.

 - Integrating with other subjects: Science, Technology, Engineering, and Math subjects are woven into other areas of the curriculum, such as English Language Arts (ELA) and Social Studies or History.

 - Making use of technology: By taking quizzes on their laptops, entering data into spreadsheets, and creating graphs to illustrate the results of their experiments, students are using technology in their daily studies.
 OMS participates in one-to-one programs through which students are given use of their own individual Chromebook for their work (from grades 1-8).

 - Noise: Classrooms are not quiet and are often arranged so that students can sit and work in groups.
 This encourages collaboration as students discuss their work and challenge each other’s ideas.

 How Are Arts & Humanities Incorporated Into STEM?

-There’s no i in team.
-There’s also no A in STEM—until recently.
-Asking questions, using evidence, and working well with others to solve problems are not skills taught only in the “hard” sciences.
-Excellent humanities and social science curiculums teach these tools as well.
-And they engage students’ creativity and imagination.
+There’s no "I" in team.
+There’s also no "A" in STEM — until recently.
+Asking questions, using evidence, and working well with others to solve problems are not skills taught only in the “hard” sciences; excellent humanities and social science curriculums teach these tools as well.
+These courses engage students’ creativity and imagination.
 As such, there’s a growing movement to incorporate more arts and humanities subjects into STEM curriculum.